CUBRID/cubrid-manual/en/admin/admin_utils.rst

 Outputting Statistics Information of Server
 ===========================================

 The cubrid statdump utility checks statistics information processed by the CUBRID database server.
-The statistics information mainly consists of the followings: File I/O, Page buffer, Logs, Transactions, Concurrency/Lock, Index, and Network request
+The statistics information mainly consists of the followings: File I/O, Page buffer, Logs, Transactions, Concurrency/Lock, Index, and Network request.

 Note that you must specify the parameter **communication_histogram** to **yes** in the **cubrid.conf** before executing the utility.
 You can also check statistics information of server with session commands (**;.h on**) in the CSQL.